luizavioreanu/meta-analysis-preeclampsia/README.md

 ## Interpretation
 This meta-analysis provides statistically significant evidence supporting the treatment’s effectiveness in reducing preeclampsia risk.
 However, due to the high heterogeneity (I² > 70%), interpretation should be made using the random-effects model.
 No clear evidence of publication bias was found, though one potentially missing study was suggested by the trim-and-fill method.

+## Reflection

+This analysis allowed me to apply key meta-analysis concepts such as odds ratio estimation, heterogeneity assessment, and bias testing.
+I learned to choose appropriate models based on data variability and to interpret results cautiously when heterogeneity is high.

+This small-scale project demonstrates the application of statistical methods to real-world clinical questions, and represents one of the first steps in building my portfolio in biostatistics.

 ##  R Packages Used
 - `meta`
 - `metafor`